Planning a Successful LSLR Program

 We polled three experienced civil and environmental engineers and construction managers from across the firm to gather tips and lessons learned on how to build a successful LSLR program strategy.

 "The Lead and Copper Rule Improvements [LCRI] are making sure communities address their lead service lines head on,” Brian Kearney, seasoned lead service line replacement program manager explains.
-To comply with the EPA’s regulations, our experts recommend a few specific areas to focus on in 2024 and 2025.
+To comply with the EPA’s regulations, our experts recommend a few specific areas to focus on before the LCRI compliance date of November 1, 2027.

-Between now and the anticipated baseline inventory date (estimated October 2027), it’s recommended that systems focus on reducing unknowns and begin replacements for LSLs with available Bipartisan Infrastructure Law (BIL) funding and other grants and loans.
-Consider that there will be a mandatory replacement requirement of LSLs in 10 years at 10%/year based on a rolling 3-year average (estimated to begin in late 2027) and your system will want to take actions before this to reduce the number of LSLs, GRRs and unknowns.
+Between now and the “baseline” inventory deadline of November 1, 2027, it’s recommended that systems focus on reducing unknowns and begin replacements for LSLs with available Bipartisan Infrastructure Law (BIL) funding and other grants and loans.
+Consider that there will be a mandatory replacement requirement of LSLs in 10 years at 10%/year based on a rolling 3-year average starting on November 1, 2027 and your system will want to take actions before this to reduce the number of LSLs, GRRs and unknowns.

 “We encourage our clients to not wait until 2027 to embark on the replacement process and anything they can do to reduce unknowns.
-BIL funding is available now, and we don’t know what the future holds.
-If you begin the replacement process in 2027 when it becomes mandatory, you’ll likely only have a couple of years to utilize available funding,” shares Sandy Kutzing, CDM Smith’s lead in drinking water task force leader.
+BIL funding is available now and we don’t know what the future holds regarding additional funding.
+If you begin the replacement process in 2027 when it becomes mandatory, you’ll only have a couple of years to utilize available funding,” shares Sandy Kutzing, CDM Smith’s lead in drinking water task force leader.
 “Even if you don't have 100% of the information, you can conduct tests, perform inspections, and simultaneously use machine learning alongside your replacement plan.
 If you’re aware of service lines that need replacement, take advantage of the available funding.
 This applies especially to communities and systems with disadvantaged populations,” she adds.

 Planning the Framework Building a framework & making a plan